 Market Price, Pure or Alloy & the Delivery Form

-Midwest Tungsten regularly receive requests for more information about tungsten mining, refining, and pricing [Request current Tungsten pricing].
+Midwest Tungsten regularly receives requests for more information about tungsten mining, refining, and pricing [Request a custom quote for current Tungsten pricing].
 Often the people making these requests are considering using tungsten in some way and would like to know more about this rather unusual material.

 What does tungsten cost?